smalcolmbrown/V3-Sprinter-Melzi_1_01/V3_Technical Guide LCD.md

 [lcd_front]: https://ardushop.ro/135-thickbox_default/lcd-2004.jpg "The 20 * 40 aplha numeric LCD from the front"

-and from the back showing the YwRobot I2C Lcd driver fitted
+And from the back showing the YwRobot I2C Lcd driver fitted

 ![alt text][lcd_back]